Prof.

 EE5808

-Topics in Computer Graphics (Postgraduate)
+Topics in Computer Graphics (Undergradute and Postgraduate)

 EE6435 Multi-dimensional Data Modeling and Its Applications (Postgraduate)